Cat communication: Meow

 The most familiar sounds of adult cats are "meow" or "miaow" (pronounced /miˈaʊ/).
-The meow can be assertive, plaintive, friendly, bold, welcoming, attention-soliciting, demanding, or complaining.
+A meow can be assertive, plaintive, friendly, bold, welcoming, attention-soliciting, demanding, or complaining.
 It can even be silent, where the cat opens its mouth but does not produce any sound.

 A mew is a high-pitched meow that is often produced by domestic kittens.
 It is apparently used to solicit attention from their mother, but they are also used by adult cats.
 By around three to four weeks of age, kittens do not mew when at least one littermate is present, and at four to five months of age, kittens stop mewing altogether.
 Adult cats rarely meow to each other, and so adult meowing to human beings is likely to be a post-domestication extension of mewing by kittens.

 Although videos which seemingly show cats speaking in human language are frequently shared on the internet, differences in cats' vocal tract prevent them from vocalising human language exactly.
 Instead, animal behaviour experts explain they are modifying the "meow" vocalisation to mimic certain human words.
 For example, a cat which frequently hears its owner say "no" may learn to use "mow" in a low tone.

-Chirr
+Chirrup

 The chirr or chirrup sounds like a meow rolled on the tongue.
 It is commonly used by mother cats to call their kittens inside the nest.
 As such, kittens recognize their own mother's chirp, but they do not respond to the chirps of other mothers.
-It is also used by friendly cats when they realize that another cat or a human is approaching.
+It is also used in a friendly manner by cats when they are greeted by another cat or a human.
 Therefore, people can mimic the sound to reassure and greet pet cats.

-Chirping and chattering
+Chirp

 Cats sometimes make excited chirping or chattering noises when observing or stalking prey.
-These sounds range from quiet clicking sounds, to loud but sustained chirping mixed with an occasional meow.
+These sounds range from quiet clicking sounds to a loud but sustained chirping mixed with an occasional meow.

-Some researchers believe this chattering may also be an involuntary instinctual imitation of the moment a killing bite on the neck occurs.
-This is because it activates a vibration of the feline's jaws to allow the precision to slide between a prey's spine.
+An article from The Spruce Pets argues that chattering and chirping mimic prey such as birds and rodents.
+It is used as a hunting strategy.

 Call

 The call is a loud, rhythmic sound, that is made with the mouth closed.
 It is primarily associated with female cats soliciting males, and sometimes occurs in males when fighting with each other.
-A caterwaul is the cry of a cat in heat (estrus).
+A caterwaul is the cry of a cat in heat.